 Jefferson brought some of his own slaves to France, most notably James Hemings.
 During his stay, his daughter Polly's companion was Sally Hemings.
 It is believed that Thomas Jefferson had a long-term relationship with Sally.

-The service in Washington’s cabinet was a disaster.
-Washington trusted Hamilton’s judgment over Jefferson and the Citizen Genet controversy only hurt Jefferson’s pull in the cabinet.
-Jefferson would retire from public office until 1796 when he ran against and lost to John Adams.
-He would serve as John Adams Vice President.
+The service in Washington's cabinet was a disaster.
+Washington trusted Hamilton's judgment over Jefferson, and the Citizen Genet controversy only hurt Jefferson's pull in the cabinet.
+Jefferson would retire from public office in 1796 when he ran against and lost to John Adams.
+He would serve as John Adams's Vice President.

 Jefferson would purchase the Louisiana Purchase in 1803 from France and send Lewis and Clark to explore the property.